esprfid/esp-rfid/README.md

 - [X] Device Status in AP Mode [by @rneurink](https://github.com/rneurink/esp-rfid)
 - [X] Colorize progress bars depending on percentage [by @rneurink](https://github.com/rneurink/esp-rfid)
 - [X] MQTT Support [by @thunderace](https://github.com/omersiar/esp-rfid/tree/mqtt)
+- [X] Automatically disconnects wifi until an "admin" card is read in by the user [by @zeraien](https://github.com/omersiar/esp-rfid/pull/29)
+- [X] Add automatic restart setting, to lessen risk of memory leaks and crashes. [by @zeraien](https://github.com/omersiar/esp-rfid/pull/29)
+- [X] The wifi network created will have the same name as the "hostname", in case you have multiple units nearby [by @zeraien](https://github.com/omersiar/esp-rfid/pull/29)
+- [X] Also some minor tweaks to web interface. [by @zeraien](https://github.com/omersiar/esp-rfid/pull/29)

 See [ChangeLog](https://github.com/omersiar/esp-rfid/blob/master/CHANGELOG.md)